UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 - Now Let's display the column names of `hockey_players` and save it as `columns_hockey`.
 - Save the number of rows `hockey_players` has in a variable called `hockey_rows`.
-- The data frame dimension should be save as `hockey_dim`.
+- The data frame shape should be save as `hockey_shape`.

 <codeblock id="01_04">